JamesSaxon/dist_analysis/README.md

 The evaluated quantity is thus pop(CD ∩ county) / min(pop(CD), pop(county)).

-I prepared this table in reponse to a reviewer's question, and it is the one table where I did not preconsider the ease of replicability.
+I prepared this table in reponse to a reviewer's question, and it is the one table where I did not preconsider the ease of replication.
 I have therefore copied a lot of data to allow this one to be calculated from the dataverse files.
 Sorry that it is somewhat slow and memory intensive.

 ### Appendix: PCA of Historic Seats

 * Code: [`app_historic_interp_corr.ipynb`](app_historic_interp_corr.ipynb)
+* Run time: 6.7s real / 7.5s user
+* Output: Figure I.2:
+  * Pearson: `paper_figs/historic_correlation.pdf`
+  * Spearman: `paper_figs/historic_spearmans.pdf`

 This appendix considers a PCA of districts from multimember states over the past three districting cycles (107th, 11th, and 114th Congresses).